satyaprakashparida/OpenInference.LLM.Telemetry/README.md

 ## Architecture Overview

-The library consists of several components that work together to provide comprehensive LLM telemetry:
+The library consists of several components that work together to provide comprehensive LLM telemetry.

 ```
 ┌─────────────────────────────────────────────────────────────────┐